DMovies - Your platform for thought-provoking cinema

 The frequent close-ups on the two women’s hands connect human labour to the plant lives, while also implicitly connecting our lives to theirs (something the film makes even more explicit with all of the mentions of chocolate and coffee plants).
 It also helps that many of the plants are beautiful.
 This sweet short turns a traditionally boring subject lacking both movement and the potential for violence into a compelling environmentalist stance.

-Sanfiorenzo skillfully connects the destruction of Puerto Rican greenery with colonialism and colonialism’s economic cousin, capitalism, and it stands apart from its National Geographic peers because of it.
+Sanfiorenzo skilfully connects the destruction of Puerto Rican greenery with colonialism and colonialism’s economic cousin, capitalism, and it stands apart from its National Geographic peers because of it.
 The latter has become a commonplace punching bag in nature documentaries, and rightfully so, but the former has been almost entirely ignored; the interconnectedness of the people, the land, and the non-human life has been traditionally superseded by the narrative convenience of the colonial storytellers.

 The connection to Spanish colonialism comes largely through a puppet performance, itself an artistic relic of the occupying culture, and arguably through the imagined perspective of a 600 year tree.
 By beginning with the baffling tree voice, Sanfiorenzo gives voice to the voiceless — a decidedly anti-colonial creative choice.
 The talking tree reminded me of the African proverb, “Until the lion learns how to write, every story will glorify the hunter”.
 Instead of teaching a lion to write, Sanfiorenzo makes a tree talk.